 - BEST OVERALL: Moen Arbor Motionsense Pulldown Kitchen Faucet

-- BEST BANG FOR THE BUCK: DELTA FAUCET Leland Touch Kitchen Sink Faucet
+- RUNNER UP: Delta Faucet Leland Touch Kitchen Sink Faucet

 - EASIEST TO USE: Moen Brantford Motionsense Touchless Kitchen Faucet

 - BEST VOICE ACTIVATED: Delta Faucet Trinsic VoiceIQ Faucet